 Member of the Ferguson Centre for African and Asian Studies, The Open University

-I warmly welcome informal enquiries about studying for a PhD in any area that would illuminate new directions for the arts and humanities.
+I warmly welcome informal enquiries about studying for a PhD in any area that would illuminate new directions for Art History and its cognate subjects.

 For my main list of publications under the UK's Research Excellence Framework (a periodic peer-evaluation of research), please go to the PUBLICATIONS TAB ABOVE.
 Other, supporting published outputs not listed there are as follows: